Legrandgroup/librtsgtree/README.md

 R*p* = R(p) = R<sub>max</sub> - b

 So let say we have b = 2 bits set to 0 (third least significant bit is 1), R(p) = R<sub>max</sub> - 2

-Icon
+>If there is no bit set to 1, we assume b = R<sub>max</sub> (higher values for b should not be used, they would lead to a negative rank)

-If there is no bit set to 1, we assume b=R<sub>max</sub> (higher values for b should not be used, they would lead to a negative rank)
+>

-In practice, we are not using the subnetwork with all values set to 0 (there is no node N0), so the case with b = R<sub>max</sub> should never occur.
+>In practice, we are not using the subnetwork with all values set to 0 (there is no node N0), so the case with b = R<sub>max</sub> should never occur.

 #### Left children